-The table below provides detail on the contractual maturity and mismatch position of all financial instruments.
+The table below provides detail on the contractual maturity and mismatch position of all financial instruments and other assets and liabilities.
 Derivatives (other than those designated in a hedging relationship) and trading portfolio assets and liabilities are included in the 'on demand' time bucket at their fair value.
 Liquidity risk on these items is not managed on the basis of contractual maturity since they are not held for settlement according to such maturity and will frequently be settled before contractual maturity at fair value.
 Derivatives designated in a hedging relationship are included according to their contractual maturity.